Tagvi-s-frontend-mentor-challenges/.github/profile/README.md

 ## Regarding my code quality.

 Most of these challenges are old, although I redo them once in a while.
-I started this when I really sucked at coding and have improved a lot.
+I started this when I really sucked at coding.

 Nowadays, I am too lazy to do these since all the challenges can be done by a junior developer and it just too simple to satisfy me.
 What ends up happening is that I half-ass things and I might forget to add certain provided details here and there.